This article covers the following topics:

 We also require that the scans be positioned in occlusion.
 You'll know they're positioned correctly if when opened in a 3D viewer they appear articulated like the patient's bite, as in the image below.

 If you don't have an intraoral scanner or just prefer taking good old-fashioned PVS impressions, we'll still accept them.
 As with scans, we require both upper and lower impressions, even if you're only treating one arch.

-Bite registrations are now optional.
-There may still be a few scenarios where the bite registration is preferable (for instance, when the patient has a posterior open bite), but in most cases the bite registration is no longer needed.
+Bite registrations are optional.
+There may still be a few scenarios where the bite registration is beneficial (for instance, when the patient has a posterior open bite or mandibular asymmetry), but in most cases the bite registration is no longer required to submit your case.

-You can use nearly any type of tray you like for your impressions except for metal trays.
+You can use nearly any type of tray you like for your impressions except for metal or mesh trays.
 We don't return your impressions, so it's best to use disposable trays anyway.
-Make sure your trays are properly sized to fit all the teeth and the surrounding gums 4mm beyond the zenith of the gingival margin, and extend beyond the distal of the terminal tooth.
+Make sure your trays are properly sized to fit all the teeth, cover the surrounding gums 4mm beyond the zenith of the gingival margin, and extend beyond the distal of the terminal tooth.

 PVS or VPS materials work best.
 Polyether (Impregum) will work as long as the detail for the gum lines are there.
 In our experience, Sultan Genie™ VPS and Premium Dental VPS impression materials are easy to work with and deliver consistent results.
 If you prefer a different polyvinyl or polyether impression material, feel free to continue using that.